 Receiving SSI While in College

-Attending school on a full or part-time basis does not affect your SSI disability status per se, so in most instances college students can continue to receive benefits as they work toward a degree.
-However, the SSA reviews all cases from time to time to check for improvement, and full-time college attendance could affect your disability status, especially if you were approved for SSI on the basis of a mental impairment.
+Attending school full or part-time does not affect your SSI disability status per se.
+In most instances, college students can continue to receive benefits as they get a degree.
+However, the SSA reviews all cases from time to time to check for improvement.
+Full-time college attendance could affect your disability status, especially if you were approved for SSI on the basis of a mental impairment.

-For more information about receiving SSA disability benefits while attending college, please visit the SSA website at https://www.ssa.gov/, go to your nearest SSA office, or call 1-800-772-1213.
-Being disabled does not preclude you from the bright and rewarding future career that a college degree represents.
+For more information about receiving SSA disability benefits while attending college, please visit the SSA website at https://www.ssa.gov/.
+You can also go to your nearest SSA office, or call 1-800-772-1213.
+A disability does not preclude you from the bright and rewarding future career that a college degree represents.